What is Short Cycling?

 This rapid state-change adds unnecessary stress on the magnetic coils of a motor with high surge currents and prevents adequate heat dissipation, ultimately reducing its lifespan and efficiency.
 In addition, it can mean that the air-conditioning running off the chiller or the power-tools connected to the air-compressor will under-perform.
-The occurrence of short cycling is not only terrible for the device health specifically, but it can also be a root cause for high energy usage and waste.
+The occurrence of short cycling is not only terrible for the device's health specifically, but it can also be a root cause for high energy usage and waste.

 What can you do?

 By reviewing this information you can gain insights to the individual devices themselves and pinpoint where the fault is occurring.
-This allows you to then take necessary steps toward correcting the issue at its source.
+This allows you to then take the necessary steps toward correcting the issue at its source.
 Once the device is up to date with maintenance, you can set tracker notifications to ensure the device is running correctly.